-There are certain beliefs in regards to Millennials – that they are technologically savvy, that they focus on being mobile, they value entertainment and they guard their personal time and space.
-Many studies confirm these observations.
-Media and device use among Millennials clearly shows that technology is no stranger to this population: in 2016, Millennials spent over 40 hours weekly watching TV and over six hours using internet on a PC.
-There is also an increasing shift to mobile devices as they spent over 14 hours using apps or the internet on a smartphone.
+Millennials have increasingly been focused on by the media and advertising industries, and the hype around the generation’s spending habits is not exaggerated.
+As the Millennial generation moves into adulthood, they are quickly becoming the world’s most active consumers.
+As with all generations, there are certain stereotypes regarding Millennials – that they are technologically savvy, that they focus on being mobile, they value entertainment, and they guard their personal time and space.
+Many studies seem to confirm these observations.
+Media and device use among Millennials clearly shows that the generation is no stranger to technology: in 2016, Millennials spent over 40 hours weekly watching TV and over six hours using internet on a PC.
+Additionally, studies of Millennials tend to show an increasing shift to mobile devices as they spent over 14 hours per week using apps or the internet on a smartphone.